callumrollo/callumrollo.github.io/content/pages/about.md

 Slug: aboutme
 Summary: About the author

-I currently work as data scientist at [Voice of the Ocean foundation (VOTO)](https://voiceoftheocean.org/en).
+Since late 2021, I work as a data scientist at [Voice of the Ocean foundation (VOTO)](https://voiceoftheocean.org/en).
 I am responsible for processing, correcting, standardising and distributing scientific data from our fleet of autonomous platforms.
 In my day-to-day work, I build and monitor pipelines for processing near real time data, maintain servers and create websites for viewing/interrogating data.
 I also work with other data managers at organisations like [SMHI](https://www.smhi.se/en),  [EMODnet](https://emodnet.ec.europa.eu/en) and [IOOS/NOAA](https://ioos.noaa.gov/)to standardise and efficiently distribute data.

+I work a lot with [ERDDAP](https://github.com/ERDDAP/erddap), a data broker server that makes it much easier to share well standardised oceanographic data.
+I manage the [VOTO ERDDAP](https://erddap.observations.voiceoftheocean.org/erddap/index.html) where all our data are hosted.
+I have co-organised and presented several in person and online webinars teaching data users and admins how to best use ERDDAP for distributing oceanographic data.

 I am a Pythonista and proponent of free software for science.
 Several of my projects are available on my [github](https://github.com/callumrollo).
 I have completed collaborative programming projects as part of [OceanHackWeek](https://callumrollo.github.io/hackweek.html) and [Google Summer of Code](https://summerofcode.withgoogle.com/).
 During my PhD, I led the [UEA scientific python](https://ueapy.github.io/) group.